Softnet-Free/softnet-ms/docs/single/access-rights.md

 ---
 layout: default
-title: 3.3.
+title: 2.3.
 Assigning access rights to users
-parent: 3.
-Deploying a single device
+parent: 2.
+Quickly deploying a single device
 nav_order: 3
 ---

-## 3.3.
+## 2.3.
 Assigning access rights to users

 Let’s say the project owner has a family member that also want to have a remote control client on their smartphone.
 It would be quite reasonable if the owner assigns the <span class="text-role">Administrator</span> role to the Owner user (i.e., to himself/herself) and the <span class="text-role">User</span> role to a family member's user.